Skip to main content

 What is spice?

-The chemicals in spice, known as synthetic cannabinoid receptor agonists (SCRAs), start off as a powder, are turned into liquid and then usually sprayed onto chopped-up leaves and herbs to look like herbal cannabis (unlike cannabis, spice isn‘t sticky, doesn’t contain buds and has no distinctive smell).
-These chemicals can also be sprayed onto paper, making spice much harder to detect, and it’s in this form that it often finds its way into prisons.
+Spice is a mixture of chemicals created in a lab to mimic the effects of cannabis.
+It’s the most common synthetic cannabis and is known by various names including fake cannabis, K2, black mamba and more.
+The chemicals in spice, known as synthetic cannabinoid receptor agonists (SCRAs), start off as a powder and are often sprayed onto chopped‑up leaves and herbs to look like herbal cannabis.
+Unlike cannabis, spice isn‘t sticky, doesn’t contain buds and has no distinctive smell.
+These chemicals can also be sprayed onto paper—often seen in prisons.

 How is it used?

-Spice is usually mixed with tobacco and smoked like cannabis to make the most of its similar effects.
-More and more, it’s turning up in vapes and e-liquids, often sold online as CBD or THC liquids.
+Increasingly, it’s being found in vapes and e‑liquids, often sold online as CBD or THC liquids.

 How strong is spice?